EdwardBetts/mopidy/docs/api/js.rst

     or with an object of named arguments, like ``mopidy.foo.bar({id: 2})``.
 The advantage of the "by-position-or-by-name" calling convention is that arguments with default values can be left out of the named argument object.
-    Using named arguments also makes the code more readable, and more resistent to future API changes.
+    Using named arguments also makes the code more readable, and more resistant to future API changes.

     .. note::